Javier-P-C/Autonomous-Navigation-Robot/README.md

 # Autonomous Navigation Robot
 A ROS project using a differential robot to create an autonomous navigation implementation.
-The robot navigates a track with road signs and traffick lights and identifies and obeys them using computer vision and a neural network.
+The robot navigates a track with road signs and traffic lights, it identifies and obeys them using computer vision and a neural network.

 ## Project description
 Spanish: https://github.com/Javier-P-C/Autonomous-Navigation-Robot/blob/main/Reporte%20escrito%20del%20proyecto%20ESP.pdf